 Communicating in a Crisis

-The following communication channels will be used to keep our District families and staff informed about District emergencies, including snow days and cold days:
+The following communication channels are available to keep our District families and staff informed about District emergencies, including snow days and cold days:

 - Visit the District website at www.d181.org.
 Emergency notifications such as snow day decisions will be visible on the homepage.